 We have phased out tea and coffee from our diet for a while now.
 We drink lemon water/fresh juice in the morning and an occasional afternoon green tea, which we prepare with our glass electric kettle.

 As far as plastic is concerned, the water tank and all the tubing inside many of the coffee machines we know of, is made out of plastic.

 It is alarming for us that hot water travels trough plastic tubes.

 Inspect the inner tubing of the coffee machine before you buy it.

 Also, check the materials the tubes are made out of.
 If you must buy a unit with plastic tubes, go for safer plastics such as PP (polypropylene).

 Our concern with bread makers is the non-stick coating – it should be PFOA free.
-The perfluorooctanoic acid is a known carcinogen which should be avoided.
+Perfluorooctanoic acid is a known carcinogen that should be avoided.